Oracle Scraps Plans For Solaris 12

 Here is what Oracle is communicating to customers:

 The multi-decade record of SPARC and Solaris platform development and delivery continues with new innovations going forward.
-Engineering focus on SPARC and Solaris is being continuously applied to leadership in security, scalability, and enterprise reliability for mission critical computing for key customer adoption opportunities in the Cloud and on-
+Engineering focus on SPARC and Solaris is being continuously applied to leadership in security, scalability, and enterprise reliability for mission critical computing for key customer adoption opportunities in the Cloud and on-premises.

+Future features and functionality in Solaris will continue to be delivered through dot releases instead of more disruptive major releases.
+This addresses customer requirements for an agile and smooth transition path between versions, while providing incremental innovation with assured investment protection.
+We are amending the Support lifespan for Solaris 11, to extend it considerably beyond any reasonable expected lifetime of use, through at least 2031 and 2034 for Premier and Extended Support, respectively.

 Re: (Score:2)